-This type of Architecture can be applied on larger organizations as well, as the distributed nature can aid to handle a larger amount of data for Analysis and Report generation.
+This type of Architecture can be applied to larger organizations as well, as the distributed nature can aid to handle a larger amount of data for Analysis and Report generation.
 This model can surmount the disadvantages of the centralized Data Warehouse process Architecture, and hence it is seen as an alternative option for the Centralized model.

 In this type of Architecture, all the activities are assigned in different functional units.
-The distributed processing involves the activities like the data collection from heterogeneous data sources, processing of the collected data, organizing and placing the processed data into the data warehouse system, retrieving the information from the data warehouse, utilizing the results for analytical processing and report creation, and finally employing the generated results for business decision making.
+The distributed processing involves the activities like the data collection from heterogeneous data sources, processing of the collected data, organizing and placing the processed data into the data warehouse system, retrieving the information from the data warehouse, utilizing the results for analytical processing, and report creation, and finally employing the generated results for business decision making.